 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this one-hand-clapping hotel in Palafrugell’s historic centre and unpacked their all-natural lotions and potions (custom-made for the hotel) and new ideas about sustainability, a full account of their learning-while-lazing break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Can Mascort Eco Hotel in Catalonia…

 The Calm App wishes it had the pacifying powers of Can Mascort Eco Hotel – after all, swishy-swashy music, wish-you-were-here nature pics and timed meditation dings can only get you so far.
-But, the hotel has had centuries of practice at keeping humans calm and well – when it was built in the 17th century it housed an apothecary (now the hotel kitchen) and a pharmacy (now a boutique selling organic treats and custom-blend beauty products), so you could say it was built on wellness – and now (well, in October when it fully opens) in those foundations you’ll find a candlelit caldarium.
+But, the hotel has had centuries of practice at keeping humans calm and well – when it was built in the 17th century it housed an apothecary (now the hotel kitchen) and a pharmacy (now a boutique selling organic treats and custom-blend beauty products), so you could say it was built on wellness – and now in those foundations you’ll find a candlelit caldarium.
 Keeping on an ethereal level is effortless here as you float through your day: staff will help you choose the most beneficial breakfast (all seasonal, local etc.), you can skip from soaking to sunbathing on the solarium, and days draw out playing piano or board games in the library, nabbing homemade cake from the boutique, and chugging kombucha from the honesty bar, before slumbering in designed-not-to-disturb rooms.
 But, you might want to snap into action for some of your stay, for cove-exploring along the Costa Brava, biking through virgin hinterland, and attending vital talks on subjects the hotel knows a great deal about: bioclimatic construction, sustainability, human-focused design and other eco impartments.
 Don’t worry though, with a glass of DO Empordà wine, enjoyed while looking over the Mediaeval rooftops, it’s easy to slip right back into serenity.